Nevue Fine Art Marketing

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

-Lemons come in a variety of sizes, shapes, and colors which make them a fun subject for artists to paint and draw.
+Lemons come in various sizes, shapes, and colors, making them a fun subject for artists to paint and draw.

-Some lemons are oval in shape while others are more round which makes drawing lemons a top choice for artists when it comes to creating still-life artwork.
+Some lemons are oval in shape while others are more round, making drawing lemons a top choice for artists when creating still-life artwork.

 Learning how to draw lemons is different than learning how to draw an apple or how to draw grapes.